External Customer Credit, Invoicing and Collection

 The Faculty of Kinesiology and Health Studies maintains the responsibility for extending credit to their customers and collection of customer receivable amounts for certain non-tuition extracurricular activities.
-K&HS uses a separate accounts receivable system called CLASS; however, CLASS balances are electronically transferred into Banner daily.
+K&HS uses a separate accounts receivable system called CLASS; CLASS balances are electronically transferred into Banner daily.

 Consequences for Noncompliance

 Employees who extend credit to customers without following due process may be subject to disciplinary action.
 If external customer credit is not managed in accordance with this policy, it could be costly to the University and customer relations may be damaged.

 Departments that have not made the move to Fast Accounts Receivable should make arrangements to do so.
 For information on how to obtain training and manuals, contact the Accounts Receivable Clerk at 306-585-5137.
 User access to FAST Accounts Receivable can be completed by your designated account requester submitting an account request Footprints ticket through Information Services.

 - Customers are directed to send payments, with the invoice number identified, directly to Accounts Receivable in Financial Services.

 - Revenues from invoicing are credited to the originating department upon completion of the invoice.

 - If a payment is mistakenly sent to the originating department, it should be forwarded immediately to Accounts Receivable in Financial Services, with the invoice number identified, for processing and receipting.

 - If payment is mistakenly posted to a FOAPAL account instead of forwarded to Financial Services, it will be reversed and posted against the respective invoice.

 - Each month, Accounts Receivable sends monthly statements to customers showing the outstanding balance due along with current month transactions.